lauracondon/pands-problem-sheet/README.md

 Test Input:

-$ python es.py moby-dick.txt
+$ python es.py

-1211
+Please enter the name of your file: moby-dick.txt

+The letter e appears in this document 1211 times

 #### Code Explanation:

-The user is asked to input the name of the file.
+The user is asked to input the name of the file they wish to check.
 The file is opened in read mode - as this is the default open mode it doesn't need to be specified in the code.

 A for loop is used to check the text in the file one line at a time - rather than read the whole file into memory at once.